BlocDigital/Kerbalist/README.md

 ## Installation

-No installation is required.
+No installation is required - https://blocdigital.github.io/Kerbalist/

-Simply download Kerbalist.html and open it in your browser.
+Or simply download Kerbalist.html and open it in your browser.

 ```
 Kerbalist.html